-CAME ON FOR CONSIDERATION the Joint Motion for Certification of Appeals of Confirmation Order for Direct Appeal to the Fifth Circuit (the "Motion"), filed jointly by Highland Capital Management, L.P., Highland Capital Management Fund Advisors, L.P., NexPoint Advisors, L.P., Highland Global Allocation Fund, Highland Income Fund, NexPoint Capital, Inc., NexPoint Strategic Opportunities Fund, James Dondero, Get Good Trust, and The Dugaboy Investment Trust (collectively, the "Parties").
+CAME ON FOR CONSIDERATION the Joint Motion for Certification of Direct Appeal to the Fifth Circuit of Order on Reorganized Debtor's Motion to Conform Plan (the "Motion"), filed jointly by Highland Capital Management, L.P., Highland Capital Management Fund Advisors, L.P., and NexPoint Advisors, L.P. (collectively, the "Parties").